lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

             "PREFIX"));
 ```

-Note that connection_options() with no second argument will return a list while passing in the second argument will return the value of the key requsted.
+Note that connection_options() with no second argument will return a list while passing in the second argument will return the value of the key requested.

 ```
 save = connection_options(player,"intrinsic-commands");